dotnet/runtime/docs/design/datacontracts/ExecutionManager.md

 are spaced apart to represent their addresses as a 4-bit nibble value.

-Given a contiguous region of memory in which we lay out a collection of non-overlapping code blocks that are not too small (so that two adjacent ones aren't too close together) and  where the start of each code block is preceeded by a code header aligned on some power of 2, we can break up the whole memory space into buckets of a fixed size (32-bytes in the current implementation), where each bucket either has a code block header or not.
+Given a contiguous region of memory in which we lay out a collection of non-overlapping code blocks that are not too small (so that two adjacent ones aren't too close together) and  where the start of each code block is aligned on some power of 2 and preceeded by a code header, we can break up the whole memory space into buckets of a fixed size (32-bytes in the current implementation), where each bucket either has a code block or not.
-Thinking of each code block header address as a hex number, we can view it as: `[index, offset, zeros]` where each index gives us a bucket and the offset gives us the position of the header within the bucket.
+Thinking of each code block address as a hex number, we can view it as: [index, offset] where each index gives us a bucket and the offset gives us the position of the header within the bucket.
+In the current implementation code must be 4 byte aligned therefore there are 8 possible offsets in a bucket.
-We encode each offset into a 4-bit nibble, reserving the special value 0 to mark the places in the map where a method doesn't start.
+These are encoded as values 1-8 in the 4-bit nibble, with 0 reserved to mark the places in the map where a method doesn't start.

 To find the start of a method given an address we first convert it into a bucket index (giving the map unit) and an offset which we can then turn into the index of the nibble that covers that address.